Sharon Matola, devoted zookeeper and conservationist, dies at 66 - The Boston Globe

 Celso Poot, operations and finance manager of what is now the Belize Zoo and Tropical Education Center, said in an email that the zoo employs 32 staff members, down from 58 before the onset of the coronavirus pandemic, which ravaged tourism in Belize and worldwide.
 Before the pandemic, he said, the zoo received 75,000 visitors annually, half of them Belizeans.

-Matola's marriage to Jack Schreier ended in divorce.
-Besides her siblings, Matola had no immediate survivors.
+Ms. Matola’s marriage to Jack Schreier ended in divorce.
+Besides her siblings, Ms. Matola had no immediate survivors.

 Early in her years in Belize, a Post reporter asked her if she might ever consider a different life entirely.
 Even then, she knew she had found her calling.